NReilingh/describe-repo-schema/README.md

 We already have plenty of tools that will happily take over your entire project, replacing all of your tools with their own stack and configuration language.
-Rather than be just another competitor in that crowded space, this tool would instead aim to provide enough utility and improvement in developer ergonomics across any type of project that the `repo.yaml` or `repo.cue` file would be just as expected or useful to a repository as a README file (if not more so).
+Rather than be just another competitor in that crowded space, this tool would instead aim to be completely generic and unopinionated, yet still provide enough utility and improvement in developer ergonomics across any type of project that the `repo.yaml` or `repo.cue` file would be just as useful to a repository as a README file (if not more so).

 ## Why Would This Be Useful?

-Given how foreign these objectives seem to be to the discipline of software development, What potential exists in a world where this concept has been developed and adopted?
+Given how uncommon these objectives seem to be to the discipline of software development currently, what potential benefits can be offered by developing and adopting these concepts?
-(In the absence of existing "killer apps" built on top of this technology after it already exists, I want to make the case that this would be worth pursuing.)
+(In the absence of existing "killer apps" built on top of this technology after it already exists, I want to make the case that this is worth pursuing.)

 ### Polyglot Programmers